Care Plan

 A misconception about IBS is that it’s “all in your head.”
 Although IBS symptoms are likely influenced by interactions between the brain and gut, the symptoms and disease are very real and bothersome. —Dr. Adam Pont

-All forms of IBS cause abdominal pain at least once a week.
-You may have more frequent bowel movements (more than three daily), or less frequent (less than three a week).
+Regardless of the type, all forms of IBS cause abdominal pain or discomfort at least once a week.
+This pain can range from mild to severe and can occur in any part of the abdomen.
+In addition to abdominal pain, people with IBS may also experience changes in their bowel movements.
+This can include having more frequent bowel movements (more than three daily) or less frequent (less than three a week).

-You may have to push harder to get stool out, or feel like you can’t empty your bowel.
-You may feel sudden urges to have bowel movements, causing you to rush to the toilet.
+If you have constipation-predominant IBS, you may have to push harder to get stool out, or feel like you can’t empty your bowel completely.
+If you have diarrhea-predominant IBS, you may experience very loose, watery stool.
+People with IBS-M may alternate between these two extremes.
+In addition to changes in bowel movements, you may also feel sudden urges to have bowel movements, causing you to rush to the toilet.

 Main symptoms